 The City will re-allocate any program income resulting from programs or projects derived from CDBG-DR funds to the purposes stated in this Action Plan.
 By doing so, the City will ensure that program income will support the continuing recovery process of the City of Lake Charles and allow it to accomplish the maximum benefits from it CDBG-DR funds.
-We do not expect that the non-profit and workforce development centers will generate any program income.
-The Capstone at the Oaks elder income-restricted affordable housing site will generate minor program income after deducting operations and maintenance, loan/debt servicing, investor dividends, and reserve replacement fund capitalization.
-Any residual receipts based on the fact that CDBG-DR will account for only 3.6% of the total construction and acquisition budget will be booked as program income and used by the City of Lake Charles for future affordable housing development and accounted for in its annual budget for entitlement CDBG.
+We do not expect that the non-profit and business incubator will generate any program income.
+The Capstone at the Oaks elder income-restricted affordable housing and the proposed general income restricted multifamily rental property in the 1500-1700 block of Fitzenreiter Street sites will generate minor program income after deducting operations and maintenance, loan/debt servicing, investor dividends, and reserve replacement fund capitalization.
+Any residual receipts based on the fact that CDBG-DR will account for only 3.6% of the total construction and acquisition budget will be booked as program income and used by the City of Lake Charles for future affordable housing development revolving loan fund and accounted for in its annual budget for entitlement CDBG as well as being first expended on like projects.